 When sin entered the world through Adam (Romans 5:12), our bodies began to decay.
 Our emotions were affected.
 And, our minds were corrupted.
-This is why we have so many different religions and even within Christianity we have somebody different denominations.
+This is why we have so many different religions and, even within Christianity, we have so many different denominations.
 Our divisions the result of spiritual blindness and, ultimately, irrationality.

 Does the noetic effect mean that people are completely incapable of understanding spiritual things?
-Some say yes and others say no. there is a difference between understanding and accepting.
+Some say yes, and others say no. There is a difference between understanding and accepting.
 Many nonbelievers can understand doctrinal issues of Scripture but will not believe them.
 So, there is a difference between ascentia (intellectual acknowledgment) and fiducia (faithful trust).
-So on one hand those who are not regenerate can understand spiritual things but they cannot accept them and this seems to be the case as described in the Bible.
+So, on the one hand, those who are not regenerate can understand spiritual things but they cannot accept them and this seems to be the case as described in the Bible.

 1 Corinthians 2:14, "But a natural man does not accept the things of the Spirit of God, for they are foolishness to him; and he cannot understand them, because they are spiritually appraised."